 The Body Guild

 Established in 2010, Tony’s practice has focused on developmentally-delayed children, adults in pain, and athletes allowing him to apply his techniques on a wide variety of problems.
-He has successfully treated standard bodywork cases like low back pain and headaches while working with problems that are less common to the bodyworker, including sensory defensiveness, ADD, auditory processing issues, speech, mood disorders, and autism.
+He has successfully treated standard bodywork cases like low back pain and headaches while working with less common problems to the bodyworker.
+These include sensory defensiveness, ADD, auditory processing issues, speech, mood disorders, and autism.
 This clinical experience keeps Tony’s work and the resulting guides firmly grounded in real-life results.

 Focused on the development of practical solutions based on principle, Tony is intent on helping therapists and patients.